 Anbieter: Better World Books Ltd, Dunfermline, Vereinigtes Königreich

-Zustand: Very Good.
-Pages intact with possible writing/highlighting.
-Binding strong with minor wear.
-Dust jackets/supplements may not be included.
+Zustand: Good.
+Former library copy.
+Pages intact with minimal writing/highlighting.
+The binding may be loose and creased.
+Dust jackets/supplements are not included.
+Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
 Artikel-Nr.
-12516833-6
+10608916-6

 Anzahl: 1 verfügbar